-Renovation Tips for Basements
+Basement Renovation Tips

 There are a few key renovation tips or items to consider when finishing or renovating a basement.
 When I’m working with a client to design a basement I first ask them about their needs.
 It’s crucial not to skip this first step as it’s key to ensuring that the space works for a family, both now and going forward.